HealthReady/react-native-push-notification/README.md

 Two things are required to setup notification actions.

+### 1) Register notification actions
+This is done through calling the 'registerNotificationActions' method with an array of objects containing information about each unique notification action.
+The structure of each notification action details object will be as follows:
+identifier: string => This uniquely identifies the notification action to the notification receiver.
+options: 'foreground' | 'none' => Describes whether to launch the application when the notification action is pressed or not. 'foreground' will launch the application.

-### 1) Specify notification actions for a notification
+### 2) Specify notification actions for a notification
 This is done by specifying an `actions` parameters while configuring the local notification.
-This is an array of strings where each string is a notificaiton action that will be presented with the notification.
+This is an array of objects where each object holds information about each notification action that will be presented with the notification.
+It shall contain a 'title', which is a string representing the label of notification action, and an 'identifier', which is a string representing the unique identifier for that notification action that you have registered in the previous step.

-For e.g. `actions: '["Accept", "Reject"]'  // Must be in string format`
+For e.g. `actions: '[{title: "Accept", identifier: "Accept"}, {title: "Reject", identifier: "Reject"}]'  // Must be in string format`

 The array itself is specified in string format to circumvent some problems because of the way JSON arrays are handled by react-native android bridge.

-### 2) Specify handlers for the notification actions
+### 3) Specify handlers for the notification actions
 For each action specified in the `actions` field, we need to add a handler that is called when the user clicks on the action.
 This can be done in the `componentWillMount` of your main app file or in a separate file which is imported in your main app file.
 Notification actions handlers can be configured as below:

 ```